cloudogu/cas/docs/operations/Configure_OIDC_Provider_en.md

 * Configuration key path: `<cas_path>/oidc/principal_attribute`
 * Contents: Specifies an attribute that should be used as principal id inside the CES.
 CAS uses the ID provided by the OIDC provider when this property is empty.
 * Data type: Name of OIDC attribute

+#### oidc/allowed_groups
+* Configuration key path: `<cas_path>/oidc/allowed_groups`
+* Inhalt: Specifies a list of OIDC groups that are allowed to log in using delegated authentication.
+The groups are seperated by comma.
+An empty list allows access for everyone.
+* Datentyp: String according to format: `Group1, Group2`.

+#### oidc/initial_admin_usernames
+* Configuration key path: `<cas_path>/oidc/initial_admin_usernames`
+* Inhalt: Specifies a list of usernames that will be assigned to the CES admin-group, when they first log in.
+* Datentyp: String according to format: `User1, User2`.